kartik-v/bootstrap-fileinput/.github/CONTRIBUTING.md

 ---------

-It should also be made clear that **all code contributed to bootstrap-fileinput** must be licensable under the [BSD-3 licensed][licensing].
+It should also be made clear that **all code contributed to bootstrap-fileinput** must be licensable under the [BSD-3 license][licensing].
 Code that cannot be released under this license **cannot be accepted** into the project.

 [isolated-case]: https://jsfiddle.net/